Last update: May 19, 2022

-A computing environment refers to the state of a compute, components such as the operating system, basic hardware infrastructure, and software characteristics.
+A computing environment refers to the components of a compute resource such as the operating system, basic hardware infrastructure, and software characteristics.

 Where your data resides on XSEDE and the appropriate storage is your responsibility.
 In general, all resources provide the following file systems:

 - HOME: Permanent space, but small.
 A good choice for building software and working file collections of small to medium sized files, where a medium sized file is less than 50 MB.

 - SCRATCH: More space, but temporary; use while you are running your jobs.
 Scratch space is temporary; it is not backed up and has limited redundancy, and is periodically purged of old files!

 - Archival Storage: Long term storage of large amounts of data (often tape); slower access, accessible from all sites.

 For more detailed information on file systems and storage please consult the user guide and the XSEDE Storage page.

 The environment management package, Modules, is a command-line interface providing commands for setting and modifying shell environment variables.
 These environment variables define values used by the shell (e.g., bash, tcsh,…) and by programs that you execute on the shell command line.
 For example, the PATH environment variable commonly defines a list of directories that the shell should search to find an executable program that you have referred to on the command line - this allows you to execute that program without having to type out the entire directory path to the executable file for that program.
 Modules makes it easier for you to manage collections of environment variables associated with various software packages, and to automatically modify environment variables as needed when switching between software packages.

 module display foo- displays the changes that are made to the environment by loading module foo without actually loading it.